 Some man-in-the-middle attack methods leave a lot of traces, and some (for example, passive searches for credentials on a proxy) are impossible or almost impossible to detect.

-- How to lookup MAC-address to find device manufacturer in Kali Linux (RANDOM - 0.6%)
+- How to install and run VLC, Google Chrome, and Chromium on Kali Linux (RANDOM - 0.6%)